deploring/MiniTicketer/README.md

 =
 A proof-of-concept program that allows users to book tickets for _screenings_.
 A screening is a period of time where a _movie_ is shown at a _venue_.
 Venues are numbered, and they have a specified seating dimension (rows x columns).
+Please check `IntegraDev Proposal + Plan.pdf`, `Table Creation Statements.sql`, and `Table UML Diagram.png` for more detailed insight.

 Compilation
 -
-**Note**: A pre-compiled JAR file exists in the repository already.
+**Note**: A pre-compiled `MiniTicketer.JAR` file exists in the repository already.
+You can double click it to run the program instead of compiling a JAR yourself!

 Otherwise, you will need to use [Maven](https://maven.apache.org/) to compile.
 Once Maven is installed, type the following into your commandline: